GB flag iconENCN flag iconZH

 For the gloves to be compliant with the requirements, examination gloves must achieve an AQL of 1.5 and surgical gloves must achieve an AQL of 0.65.
 Based on this AQL, this equates to a maximum of seven permitted failures for examination gloves before the overall batch is considered to fail the requirements.
 For surgical gloves, a maximum of three failures are permitted before the batch is considered to fail the requirements of the standard based on this AQL.

-EN 455-2 – physical properties
+EN 455-2 – physical properties of medical gloves

-This standard has specific requirements and test methods for the assessment of single-use medical gloves for both examination and surgical applications.
+EN 455-2:2024 has specific requirements and test methods for the assessment of single-use medical gloves for both examination and surgical applications.
 The standard has requirements for the length and width dimensions of the gloves, as well as tensile strength as the gloves were received and after they have been aged.

 To measure the length and width of the gloves, a graduated rule with a rounded tip is used which replicates a fingertip (figure 2).
 Thirteen gloves of each size are assessed and the median result is calculated.
 This median value is then used to determine if the gloves meet the requirements for dimensions specified in the standard.